This post may contain affiliate links.

-- Meanwhile, make the coulis.
+- Meanwhile, make the sauce.
 Mash the raspberries and then squish through a sieve.
 Stir in 2tbsp of the icing sugar.

 - Whisk the cream in another bowl and then stir in the other 2 tbsp icing sugar.

-- When you are ready to serve, top with cream, fruit and coulis.
+- When you are ready to serve, top with cream, fruit, coulis sauce and some mint springs.

 Nutrition information is automatically calculated, so should only be used as an approximation.